18TH AND 19TH CENTURY CANADIAN SILVERSMITHS and Marks

 Robert Hendery

-Robert Hendery – Montreal (1814-97) Important and prolific silversmith known for producing silver in Rococo Revival style, immigrated from Scotland in 1837, he briefly partnered with Peter Bohle 1850-56, Took John Leslie as an apprentice in 1864, the name of the firm was changed to Hendery and Co in 1869 and then to Hendery & Leslie in 1887 when Leslie was made a partner.
+Robert Hendery - (Montreal, 1814-1897) was a significant and prolific silversmith, recognized for his work in the Rococo Revival style.
+He immigrated from Scotland in 1837, briefly partnered with Peter Bohle (1850-1856), and took John Leslie as an apprentice in 1864.
+The firm's name changed to Hendery and Co in 1869 and then to Hendery & Leslie in 1887 when Leslie became a partner.

 ROBERT HENDERY

-Hendery was primarily a wholesale manufacturer.
-He supplied flatware and hollowware to numerous retailers and Jewelers throughout the country.
-His Pseudo marks (Lion Rampant facing left and Sovereign’s head facing right) can be found in conjunction with the marks of dozens of different retailers including Savage & Lyman, Gustavus Siefert, Frederick Spanenberg and many others.
+Continued - Primarily a wholesale manufacturer, Hendery supplied flatware and hollowware to numerous retailers and jewellers across the country.
+His pseudo marks (a lion rampant facing left and a sovereign’s head facing right) can be found alongside the marks of many different retailers, including Savage & Lyman, Gustavus Siefert, and Frederick Spanenberg.

 canadian silversmiths hendery and leslie maker's mark